jagrutgala/Code-Notes/EDA/RabbitMQ/RabbitMQ.md

 - `Message Broker`: Message Broker are the middle man that pass the message from a producers to the appropriate consumers.

+## Queues

+Rabbit MQ being an implementation of asynchronous communication the messages are dropped in buffers called `Queues`.
+As its name suggests it behaves similar to the Queue Data Structure.
+It passes on the messages in First In First Out (`FIFO`) format.

+Messages can be in sent to the queue by the producer or the exchanges and then processed by the consumer.

 ## Exchange

 In RabbitMQ Exchanges are the core part of the asynchronous communication, playing the roles of router that pass the message to the right queue.